Corvette C3 engine specs by year:

 427 cu in (1968 - 1969)

-In the first years of the C3 generation (1968-1969), the big blocks (427 cu in) were powerful as in the previous generation (390-435 hp), the more powerful models used 2-throat carburetors made by Holley, while the others used Rochester Quadrajets.
+In the first years of the C3 generation (1968-1969), the big blocks (427 cu in) were as powerful as in the previous generation (390-435 hp).
+The more powerful models used 2-throat carburetors made by Holley, while the others used Rochester Quadrajets.

 454 cu in (1970 - 1974)

 In 1970, the big block grew to 454 cu in.
-Its output ranged from 289 horsepower to 425 horsepower, but in its last three years of production, the engine was only available as a 270-275 horsepower version.
+Its output ranged from 289 horsepower to 425 horsepower.
+However, in its last three years of production, the engine was only available as a 270-275 horsepower version.

 Corvette C3 small blocks